 Casual Dining vs. Fast food restaurant | Which is more profitable

+With higher price points than fast food restaurants, all casual dining establishments can make a lot more money per dish sold.
 Since the turn of the century, social scientists and bizarre investors in the fast-moving services industry have debated the central question: What separates a fast-food member from an area called speed?
-The lines between fast food and junk food are getting thinner, especially in the years of high-order technology, delivery services, food stalls, and marketing focused on new ingredients.
+The lines between fast and junk food are getting thinner, especially in the years of high-order technology, delivery services, food stalls, and marketing focused on new ingredients.

-With the Thrillist fast food awards, The Fasties, coming up, we realized we needed to put this fundamental question, obviously straight to bed finally.
+With the Thrillist fast food awards, The Fasties, coming up, we finally realized we needed to put this fundamental question straight to bed.
 We want clarity in our reporting on what and what is not fast food.
 We also want to highlight the qualities that keep chains fast and their food separate.

 Then what makes fast-casual fast-casual?

 Not all, of course.
-But there is a good chance that if you go to a fast-food restaurant, you will be able to buy, at least, a few beers, a variety of wines, and in some cases, cocktails.
+But there is a good chance that if you go to a fast-food restaurant, you will be able to buy at least a few beers, a variety of wines, and in some cases, cocktails.
 This has a purpose.
-Unusual restaurants are very popular with the working class – otherwise, especially for tired office bearers who are willing to spend $ 15 on a bowl of roasted chicken and Brussels sprouts because it is just a block away.
-Fast food, on the other hand, is for everyone – for all ages.
+Unusual restaurants are very popular with the working class, especially for tired office bearers willing to spend $ 15 on a bowl of roasted chicken and Brussels sprouts because it is just a block away.
+But, on the other hand, fast food is for everyone – for all ages.